 As a small business owner who has already put a basic website together and is getting started with your content marketing and blogging, especially one who doesn’t have a big team, you may have read a lot of information online about how to do write blogs, do SEO, SEM, inbound marketing, etc. I follow marketing gurus like Neil Patel a lot.
 Also Hubspot, Moz, etc.

-But if you are anything like me, right in the beginning, that information overload could be overwhelming for you, and you just keep overthinking and getting confused about all that you have to do.
-I put off starting my blog for months as I wanted to be perfect when I did it!
-But perfection only comes by doing.
+But even though I read, I put off starting my blog for months as I wanted to be perfect when I did it!
+However, perfection only comes by doing.

 So in this post, I will lay out 3 simple steps, fully explained in details, so you can get over your fears and procrastination and finally create your first blog post.